-Keep some loose change when travelling with the bus, coins need to be placed in the slot at the entrance.
+Keep some loose change when travelling by bus, coins need to be placed in the slot at the entrance.

-The main post office is at 276 Sichuan Road North (between Tiantong Road and Beisuzhou Road, but there are branches all over town.
-The Shanghai Centre branch (1376 Nanjing Road West) and the branch at 212 Xinhua Road have staff who speak some English.
+The main post office is at 276 Sichuan Bei Lu (between Tiantong Road and Beisuzhou Lu, but there are branches all over town.
+The Shanghai Centre branch (1376 Nanjing Xi Lu) and the branch at 212 Xinhua Lu have staff who speak some English.
 Post boxes are green.

 Pharmacies are not hard to find in the city, just look for the green cross.

 Parkway Community Pharmacy is an international standard professional pharmacy.
-They emply English-speaking staff who are licensed pharmacists.
+Staff can speak English.